Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Open Science

 We fully support the goals of open science and the principles of reproducibility and shared community advancement.
 To this end, we are committed to open sourcing the parts of \fc that we can, including the code that defines, trains, and evaluates our model.
-This paper also provides comprehensive descriptions of our techniques, model architecture, and feature engineering.
-We believe these artifacts will be valuable to the research community, enable others to implement similar systems, and facilitate future innovations.
+Therefore, we open source the core \fc model code and the code for constructing input features\footnote{